AdamEisfeld/VueThemer/README.md

 }
 ```

 Create top-level css variables that reference these theme variables.
-Example using Stylus:
+Example using Stylus (saved as themes/theme.styl):

 ```css
 .theme = {